Relintai/pandemonium_engine_docs/05_engine_development/02_cpp/07_custom_modules_in_cpp.md

 The output will be `60`.

-See also:
- The previous Summator example is great for small, custom modules, but what if you want to use a larger, external library?
-Refer to `doc_binding_to_external_libraries` for details about binding to external libraries.
+See also: The previous Summator example is great for small, custom modules, but what if you want to use a larger, external library?
+Refer to [binding to external libraries](08_binding_to_external_libraries.md) for details about binding to external libraries.

-Warning:
- If your module is meant to be accessed from the running project
-             (not just from the editor), you must also recompile every export template you plan to use, then specify the path to the custom template in each export preset.
+Warning: If your module is meant to be accessed from the running project (not just from the editor), you must also recompile every export template you plan to use, then specify the path to the custom template in each export preset.
 Otherwise, you'll get errors when running the project as the module isn't compiled in the export template.
-See the `Compiling ( toc-devel-compiling )` pages for more information.

 ## Compiling a module externally